 In 2013, Susie Kalil wrote a fine description of Sharon’s work in Art in America: “Kopriva (b.
 1948) gained widespread recognition when Walter Hopps curated a solo exhibition of her work at the Menil Collection in 2000.
 Equal parts archaeological dig, torture chamber and formalist exploration, her compelling oeuvre - often consisting of eloquent meditations on the body as well as on ritual, faith and the natural world - possesses the power to bring you to a complete stop.”

-At the time of Sharon’s solo exhibition at the Menil Collection in 2000, I was too timid to speak to her, probably because she was well known.
+At the time of Sharon’s 2000 solo exhibition at the Menil Collection, referenced by Kalil, I was too timid to speak to her.
+Probably because Sharon was well known.
 A few years later, after we became acquainted, I realized how dumb that was.

 Among the many things Sharon and I discussed in our 2014 interview, was the impact of Peruvian mummies on her sculptures.
 When I traveled in Peru, I went to Nazca to see the Chauchilla Cemetery, a large burial ground with mummified corpses in open mud bricked tombs or pits.
 Many of the mummies had hair preserved.
 They were wrapped in colorful textiles, some remarkably un-faded.
 Sharon spent quite a bit of time in Peru, knew the Nazca necropolis mummies, and acknowledged they lent artistic inspiration.
 Perhaps you can trace Sharon’s rotting-mummy aesthetic in her sculpture The Cardinal.